mandric/pages/README.md

 # Kanso Pages

 Pages is a CouchApp that I used for learning Kanso and CouchDB.
 It might also be useful for building a simple website.

+This code is *not* Kanso >=1.0 compatible yet as it relies on the Kanso Admin which has not been ported over yet, AFAIK.

 ## CouchDB